 How much does an SR-22 form cost?

-An SR-22 certificate costs between $15-$25.
+An SR-22 certificate typically costs between $15-$25.
 As the need for an SR-22 form reflects a major infraction resulting in the suspension or revocation of your license, your auto insurance rate will likely be higher.

 How do I get an SR-22 form in Texas?